 In the case of an incomplete pairwise comparison matrix $\mathbf{A}$, \citet{ShiraishiObataDaigo1998} and \citet{ShiraishiObata2002} consider an eigenvalue optimisation problem by substituting the $m$ missing elements of matrix $\mathbf{A}$ above the diagonal with positive values arranged in the vector $\mathbf{x} \in \mathbb{R}^m_+$, while the reciprocity condition is preserved:

-The motivation is clear, all missing entries should be chosen to get a matrix which is as close to a consistent one as possible in terms of Saaty's inconsistency index.
+The motivation is clear, all missing entries should be chosen to get a matrix that is as close to a consistent one as possible in terms of the consistency index $CI$.

-\citet[Section~3]{BozokiFulopRonyai2010} solve the optimisation problem \eqref{EV_optimisation} and give the necessary and sufficient condition for uniqueness: the graph $G$ representing the incomplete pairwise comparison matrix $\mathbf{A}$ should be connected.
+According to \citet[Section~3]{BozokiFulopRonyai2010}, \eqref{EV_optimisation} can be transformed into a convex optimisation problem.
+The authors also give the necessary and sufficient condition for the uniqueness of the solution: the graph $G$ representing the incomplete pairwise comparison matrix $\mathbf{A}$ should be connected.
 This is an intuitive and almost obvious requirement since the relation of two alternatives cannot be established if they are not compared at least indirectly, through other alternatives.